Alcohol Control Bylaw (Ban area maps)

 Due to the complex nature of these applications, we recommend you get expert advice to determine the type of licence required.
 Alternatively please look at the Sale & Supply of Alcohol Act 2012 or visit the Liquor Licensing Bureau.
 Guidelines for objections, applications and hearings are provided below.

 Acting managers can be appointed to cover planned or unplanned leave.
 If a manager is ill or absent, the licensee may appoint an acting manager for no more than three weeks at any one time, or a period of no more than six weeks in any 12-month period.
 See Notice of Management application (PDF, 149KB)

 What happens to my application

 Licence applications for events over the Christmas period

 If you are wanting to apply for a special licence for an event over the Christmas- New Year period please note all special licences require 20 working days for processing.
 Special licences for events over the holiday period cannot be processed after 16 November

 unless exceptional circumstances apply where the event could not have been predicted earlier, eg funerals.

-The sale of liquor to any member of the public requires a licence under the Sale and Supply of Alcohol Act 2012.
+The sale of alcohol to any member of the public requires a licence under the Sale and Supply of Alcohol Act 2012.